Diversity: It’s in your control

 One of the benefits to having your own business is control.
 You control what your business is or is not.
 You decide whether you’re going provide one service or multiple, if you will hire a staff and, if you do, what kind people they will be.

-Only you choose whether you will work for or with clientele you don’t particularly like because the money is good.
-Or whether you will forego those clients for those whose work ethic aligns with your own.
+Only you choose whether you will work for or with clientele you don’t particularly like because the money is good, or whether you will forego those clients whose work ethic doesn’t align with your own.

 Personally, I find satisfaction from working with individuals and organizations who do a public good.
 I also enjoy having a wide variety of work (writing, editing, events and project managing) on myriad subjects (arts, business, education, nonprofits, journalism, corporate communications…) and learning from the work I do.